verbb/color-mixer/README.md

 {{ '#ff00ff' | toRgb }} {# { r: 255, g: 0, b: 255 } #}
 ```

+Both `gradientColors` and `gradient` have been removed.
+These can be easily constructed without the need for Twig filters.

 ## Credits
 Based on [Color Mixer](https://github.com/ethercreative/colormixer) for Craft 2.